VladyslavHnatchenko/selfreplication/README.md

 * This is a self-replicating application that creates storage in the GitHub user account with application code and documents.

-* There is a working example application [link to SelfReplication app](https://selfreplica.herokuapp.com) .
+* There is a working example application [SelfReplication app](https://selfreplica.herokuapp.com) .

 * installation_guide.md contains instructions on how to start the application and get a working URL that replicates the repository.